-Based on the results of the differential pricing analysis, we preliminarily find that 87.60 percent of the value of U.S. sales pass the Cohen's d test,27 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the A-to-A method cannot account for such differences, because the margin moves across the de minimis threshold between the weighted-average dumping margin calculated using the A-to-A method and the weighted-average dumping calculated using an alternative comparison method applying the A-to-T method to all U.S. sales.
-Thus, for these preliminary results, Commerce is applying the A-to-T method to all U.S. sales to calculate the weighted-average dumping margin for Prosperity.
+For Prosperity, based on the results of the differential pricing analysis, we preliminarily find that 87.21 percent of the value of U.S. sales pass the Cohen's d test,28 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the A-A method cannot account for such differences, because the weighted-average margin crosses the de minimis threshold when calculated using the A-A method and when calculated using an alternative comparison method based on applying the A-T method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the A-T method to all U.S. sales to calculate the weighted-average dumping margin for Prosperity.

-YP/Synn

-Based on the results of the differential pricing analysis, we preliminarily find that 68.56 percent of the value of U.S. sales pass the Cohen's d test,28 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the A-to-A method cannot account for such differences, because the margin moves across the de minimis threshold between the weighted-average dumping margin calculated using the A-to-A method and the weighted-average dumping calculated using an alternative comparison method applying the A-to-T method to all U.S. sales.
-Thus, for these
+For YP/Synn, based on the results of the differential pricing analysis, we preliminarily find that 58.89 percent of the value of U.S. sales pass the Cohen's d test,29 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the A-A method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the A-A method and when calculated using an alternative comparison method based on applying the A-T method to those U.S. sales which passed the Cohen's d test and the A-A method to those sales which did not pass the Cohen's d test.
+Thus, for these preliminary results, we are applying the A-T method to those U.S. sales which passed the Cohen's d test and the A-A method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for YP/Synn.

-26 The Court of Appeals for the Federal Circuit (CAFC) in Apex Frozen Foods v.
-United States, 862 F.3d 1322 (Fed.
+27 The Court of Appeals for the Federal Circuit (CAFC) in Apex Frozen Foods v.
+United States, 862 F. 3d 1322 (Fed.
 Cir.
-July 12, 2017) recently affirmed much of Commerce's differential pricing methodology.
+July 12, 2017) affirmed much of Commerce's differential pricing methodology.
 We ask that interested parties present only arguments on issues which have not already been decided by the CAFC.

-27 See memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Prosperity Tieh Enterprise Co., Ltd.- Analysis Memorandum for the Preliminary Results of the Administrative Review, 2016-2017," dated concurrently with this memorandum (Prosperity Analysis Memorandum).
+28 See Memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Prosperity Tieh Enterprise Co., Ltd - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2017-2018," dated concurrently with this memorandum (Prosperity's Preliminary Analysis Memorandum).

-28 See memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Yieh Phui Industry Co., Ltd./Synn Industrial Co., Ltd. - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2016-2017," dated concurrently with this memorandum (YP/Synn Analysis Memorandum).
+29 See Memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Yieh Phui Enterprise Co., Ltd. and Synn Industrial Co., Ltd. - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2017-2018," dated concurrently with this memorandum (YP/Synn's Preliminary Analysis Memorandum).